Meet the CAPS Staff

 Pronouns: She/Her/Hers

 Amarjit Kaur is an LMFT, with over 15 years of experience in the mental health and education fields.
 She completed her undergraduate and graduate work at San Francisco State.
-Her experience includes working within non-profits organization, K-12 Schools, and most recently as a Clinical Supervisor with San Francisco's Street Crisis Response.
+Her experience includes working within non-profit organizations, K-12 Schools, and most recently as a Clinical Supervisor with San Francisco's Street Crisis Response.
 She is well-versed in program development and implementation, crisis intervention, and training.

 Career & Wellness Counseling Library Staff